Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 	- pyodbc
 	- PyTables

-The recommended sequence when working with large data is the following:
+The recommended sequence when building advanced analytical solutions on AzureML with large data is the following:

 - Read in a small sample of the data into an in-memory data frame.
 - Perform some visualizations and explorations using the sampled data.
 - Experiment with feature engineering using the sampled data.
 - For larger data exploration, data manipulation and feature engineering, use Python to issue SQL Queries directly against the SQL DW.
-- Decide the sample size to use for Azure Machine Learning model building.
+- Decide the sample size to be suitable for Azure Machine Learning model building.

 The followings are a few data exploration, data visualization, and feature engineering examples.
 More data explorations can be found in the sample IPython Notebook and the sample Python script file.